JD Roberto: Acting

 Stage credits in New York and Los Angeles include performances at Theatre for the New City, Soho Rep, PS 122 and the title role in of Steve Martin's Picasso at the Lapin Agile at the Laguna Playhouse.

 Stunt performances

-He was a stunt performer in such feature films as Flicka, Charlie's Angels, The Green Hornet, Galaxy Quest, The Mask of Zorro The Amazing Spider-Man, The Amazing Spider-Man 2 and in the web series The Bannen Way.
+Roberto was a stunt performer in such feature films as Flicka, Charlie's Angels, The Green Hornet, Galaxy Quest, The Mask of Zorro The Amazing Spider-Man, The Amazing Spider-Man 2 and in the web series The Bannen Way.

-Roberto received a SAG Award nomination for Best Stunt Ensemble as part of the stunt team on The Amazing Spider-Man (2012 film).
+Roberto received a SAG Award nomination for Best Stunt Ensemble as part of the stunt team on The Amazing Spider-Man.

 Writer

-Roberto is the author of The Hands On Dad blog and has written for The Huffington Post, The Bump, Parents Magazine, and LA Parent Magazine.
-Roberto's travel writing has been featured on the World Hum.
-He has been a contributing writer to the Los Angeles Times in the field of love and relationships.
+Roberto is the author of The Hands on Dad blog and has written for The Huffington Post, The Bump, Parents Magazine, and LA Parent Magazine.
+His travel writing has been featured on the World Hum.
+Roberto has been a contributing writer to the Los Angeles Times in the field of love and relationships.
 His writing has also appeared on the Imperfect Parent web site.
 In 2011, Roberto's screenplay Heavy Water was named a Top 10 Finalist in the American Zoetrope Screenwriting Competition.